tigerfarm/work/book/googlespreadsheets/README.md

 <img width="300px"  src="SendSms.jpg"/>

 Setup Steps:
++ This requires you have a Google account and [Twilio account](https://www.twilio.com).
 + Create a Google spreadsheet.
-This requires you have a Google account.
-If you have a Gmail account, then you have a Google account.
 + In the spreadsheet, enter titles: Column A, "Phone numbers", column B, "Message body", column C, "Status".
-+ For the phone numbers, set data type to text string.
++ For the phone numbers column, set data type to text string.
 Click column A. Click the menu item and select: Format/Number/Plain text.
 + Load your phones number into the spreadsheet's Column A, starting in row 2.
 + In the column next to the phone numbers, enter the message you wish to send.
 + From the spreadsheet menu, select Tools/Script Editor.